Greywater: Canada

 Although Canada is a water-rich country, the center of the country freezes in the winter and droughts happen some summers.
 There are locations where watering outdoors is restricted in the dry season, some water must be transported from an outside source, or on-site costs are high.
 At present, the standards for greywater reuse are not strict compared with other countries.

 The National Plumbing Code, which is adopted in whole or in part by the provinces, indicates that non-potable water systems should only be used to supply toilets and underground irrigation systems, collecting rainwater with roof gutters is included as a form of greywater.
 Health Canada has published a guideline to use greywater for toilet flushing and British Columbia's building code includes subsurface irrigation with greywater.
 In Alberta "Reclaimed wastewater from any source cannot be used domestically unless it is approved and meets water quality testing and monitoring by the local municipality."
 Saskatchewan also treats greywater as sewage.

 Australia

 Household greywater from a single contaminated site may be reused on-site at the ornamental garden and lawn watering, toilet flushing and laundry uses, depending on the type of greywater and treatment level.
-Some people wisely re-use the gross weight, but others use it even worse (without any treatment), such as bathing in the bath or simply transferring laundry water to the lawn where children and pets may be exposed directly.
 The Department of Health and Community Services (DHCS) focuses on protecting public health and then takes action to control and minimize the public health risks associated with greywater reuse.